Xiaofei-it/pinoc/docs/pinoc_demo.md

 }
 ```

-To track the event, we should insert the following at the entrance of the `onClick` method:
+To track the event, we should insert the following code snippet at the entrance of the `onClick` method:

 ```
 // `this` is the `OnClickListener`.
 We get its enclosing `Activity`.